Melanie of Training and Beyond built a strong bookkeeping career

 She studied finance and accounting at polytechnic, and did some accounting work for a concrete-cutting company.
-She later worked as the practice manager at Moorhouse Medical, a large medical center in Christchurch, New Zealand.
+She later worked as the practice manager at Moorhouse Medical, a large medical centre in Christchurch, New Zealand.
 But the worm farm remained her passion.

 As the popularity of her worm farm grew, Melanie started giving presentations at kindergartens and garden stores.
 This sparked an interest in public speaking and education.
 She soon started tutoring medical reception and medical management software at the local polytechnic.
-She was still practice manager at the medical center at the time, so she taught night classes.
+She was still practice manager at the medical centre at the time, so she taught night classes.
 She was also still running the worm farm.
 “I was so busy.
 It was mad,” Melanie recalls.

 Melanie somehow managed to juggle three jobs – until she became pregnant.
-“I found it a bit hard to work at the medical center, and work at the polytechnic, and run the worm farm with this huge belly thing happening!” she laughs.
+“I found it a bit hard to work at the medical centre, and work at the polytechnic, and run the worm farm with this huge belly thing happening!” she laughs.